-98--Hen of any breed to be judged on egg production ability (Plymouth Rocks, Rhode Island Reds, Leghorns, New Hampshires, Crosses or others).
+98 - Hen of any breed to be judged on egg production ability (Rhode Island Reds, Leghorns, Commercial Egg Production Crosses or other egg production breeds).

-99--Cockerel for meat production.

-100--Pullet for meat production.
+99 - Cockerel for meat production.
+103 - Turkey for meat production.

-101--Cock for meat production.
+100 - Pullet for meat production.
+104 - Duck for meat production.